ray-project/ray/doc/source/ray-air/preprocessors.rst

 .. tip::

     Keep in mind that the operations are sequential.
-For example, if you define a Preprocessor ``Chain([preprocessorA, preprocessorB])``, then ``preprocessorB.transform()`` will be applied to the result of ``preprocessorA.transform()``.
+For example, if you define a ``Preprocessor`` ``Chain([preprocessorA, preprocessorB])``, then ``preprocessorB.transform()`` will be applied to the result of ``preprocessorA.transform()``.

-Custom preprocessors
+Custom Preprocessors
 ~~~~~~~~~~~~~~~~~~~~

 **Stateless Preprocessors:** Stateless preprocessors can be implemented with the ``BatchMapper``.